Reference and Instruction

 - Bound volumes of periodicals are arranged alphabetically by call number as well.
 Current unbound issues of selected periodicals are kept behind the circulation desk or on the current periodicals display shelves.
 Unbound issues of other periodicals are kept with the bound volumes.

-See the Reserves section for information on reserves.
+See Course Reserves for information on reserves.

 Printing and Copying